keithalewis/math/sum.md

 ## Market

-Instruments have prices and cash flows indexed by $T$.
+Instruments have prices and cash flows after purchase indexed by $T$.
 The _price_ at time $t\in T$ is a bounded $\RR^I$-valued function
 $X_t\in B(\Omega,\RR^I)$.
-The _cash flows_ that result from holding an instrument are also bounded $\RR^I$-valued functions $C_t\in B(\Omega,\RR^I)$.
+The _cash flows_ that result from owning an instrument are also bounded $\RR^I$-valued functions $C_t\in B(\Omega,\RR^I)$.
 Examples of cash flows are stock dividends, bond coupons, and margin adjustments from futures.
 The price of a futures contract is always zero.
 Usually $C_t = 0$ for all but a finite number of times $t\in T$.

+Ross thought of prices as right-continuous functions and identified the jumps as the cash flow/dividend.
+This no longer works if the trading times are discrete.
+Also, calling the close-to-open price gap a dividend is a categorical mistake.
+It is market repricing, not a payout.

 ## Trading